nasa-gibs/worldview/config/default/common/config/metadata/stories/australia_fires_2019_2020/step005.md

 Dramatic burning also occurred on Kangaroo Island.
-View this animation of  false color imagery of Bands 7-2-1 from MODIS/Aqua for 3 January 2020 and 12 January 2020.
-Almost half of the island burned in that period.
+View this animation of false color imagery comprised of Bands 7-2-1 from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument on board the Aqua satellite for 3 January 2020 and 12 January 2020.
+Almost a third of the island burned in that 9-day period.